Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 client = PurviewSharingClient(endpoint=endpoint,credential=credential)
 ```

-### List detached received shares
+### List Detached Received Shares

 To begin viewing data shared with them, a data consumer must first retrieve a list of detached received shares.
 Within this list, they can identify a detached received share to attach.
+A "detached" received share refers to a received share that has never been attached or has been detached.

 ```python Snippet:get_all_detached_received_shares
 import os